Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 And the Registered Agent’s name and address will be listed on public records.

-If you don’t have an address in Massachusetts, or you want more privacy, you can hire a Registered Agent Service for your LLC.
+If you don’t have an address in the state, or you want more privacy, you can hire a Registered Agent Service for your LLC.

-Massachusetts Registered Agent Services keep physical street addresses in Louisiana to meet state requirements – and our recommendation will also keep your information off public records.
+This can help you keep physical street addresses in Massachusetts to meet state requirements – and our recommendation will also keep your information off public records.

 We recommend Northwest Registered Agent